Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 Suppliers in Europe bale and wrap dry plastic and biomass (SRF) and load it onto bulk carrier ships.
 At the new dock on the south shore of Burnt Bay, bales will be unloaded and stacked outdoors.
 As needed, bales will be moved indoors to be further sorted prior to final processing to make liquid fuel or electrical energy.

 A16.
 The SWP plant will be a net generator of electrical energy to the grid.
 Fuel for the conventional steam power plant will come from mainly from the biomass portion of the SRF.
-There will also be some power generation from the Plastics to Liquid Fuels Plant.
-Renewable power from the plant will be available to the grid at a cost below that of current provincial power rates.
+There will also be some power generation from the Hydrothermal Liquefaction Plant.
+Excess renewable power from the plant will be available to the grid at a cost below that of current provincial power rates.

 Q17.
 What are the assurances that the SWP plant will be built and operated in a safe and environmentally responsible manner over the long term?